Vegan Diet and Testosterone: The 4-Step Hormonal Survival Guide

 - Consume less PUFA, more SFA and MUFA (get some coconut oil, will ya).

-- Take some extra supplementation (vitamin K2/D liquid and vitamin A).
+- Use some vitamin K2/D liquid (affiliate link) and vitamin A (affiliate link).

 - Also consider supplementing with taurine, carnitine, and creatine.